twitter260/twitter260.github.io/README.md

 * Group Members: Daniel Briggs, Nate Hall, Colby Wilkinson, David Sasson
 * The source code for this project is in the `our_code` folder
 * If you're curious we've also included a more technical write up in the `Final_Report` folder
-* We built a shiny application, but are runnning into hosting issues (over the 25 hr max active-hour limit for free version).
-We've included it inside the video instead.
-The app can run locally by downloading the `WordCloudApp.Rmd` file.
 * Built with [Jekyll](https://jekyllrb.com/) and [Gitub Pages](http://pages.github.com)